FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 ## Connecting the parts

-Now every part for itself was working
+Now every part for itself was working: I could see the temperature and humidity in the Mi Home App, I could switch the light on and off over the shelly app and the home assistant was up and running on my Raspberry Pi and I could access the ui via a browser.
+Great.
+But the connection...how could I bring the

 - I was